-- a. enrolled and in good standing in the minimum required credit load of 30 credits - b. acquired 80 credits by March 1st of the year of graduation - c. registered in courses to meet requirements for an Alberta High School Diploma (100 credits minimum, including specific, mandatory courses as set out by Alberta Education) - d. in a position to pass each mandatory course by each 'set point' with a minimum grade of 45%
+- a. enrolled and in good standing - b. acquired 80 credits by March 1st of the year of graduation - c. registered in courses to meet requirements for an Alberta High School Diploma (100 credits minimum, including specific, mandatory courses as set out by Alberta Education) - d. in a position to pass each mandatory course by each 'set point' with a minimum grade of 45%